matthieuy/battleship-game/extras/doc/memo-helpers.md

 #### Box (grid)

+* x : The X position
+* y : The Y position
 * img : the img number to display
 * player : the player position of the owner boat (warning : it's not the player's ID)
 * team : the team
 * boat : the boat number
+* shoot : The player position shoot on this box

 #### Boat